 Sakura Cherry Blossom Viewing in Tokyo

-Sakura, which is the tradition of viewing cherry blossoms, is an iconic symbol of Japan and has been cherished by the Japanese people for centuries.
-The blooming season of Sakura starts around the end of March in Tokyo and other parts of Japan.
-This seasonal event indicates the arrival of Spring.
+Sakura, or cherry blossoms, is an iconic symbol of Japan.
+The Japanese have cherished the tradition of viewing these beautiful blooms for centuries.
+The blooming season for Sakura begins around the end of March in Tokyo and the surrounding areas, marking the arrival of spring.

 In Japan, there's a traditional custom called Hanamki, also called Ohanami, which is flower viewing in the most literal sense, but more importantly, it simply means enjoying cherry blossoms.
 The origin of Hanami goes back to 9th century Kyoto, where nobles started celebrating by reading poems while looking at cherry blossoms.
 In the Edo period (16th to 18th Century), Hanami became a seasonal event for everyone to view the cherry blossoms and enjoy themselves by drinking and eating under the cherry trees.